zhigang-yao/CellScope/Readme.md

 - **Exceptional Computational Efficiency**: Optimized for scalability to large datasets with minimal dependence on hyper-parameter tuning.
 - **Disease Analysis Pipeline**: Includes a specialized pipeline for analyzing disease-control single-cell atlases, revealing distinct cellular expression patterns in conditions such as COVID-19.

-## Dependencies
-- numpy
-- pandas
-- matplotlib
-- seaborn
-- scikit-learn
-- scipy
-- umap-learn
-- joblib
-- anndata
-- plotly

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Citation

 If you use CellScope in your research, please cite: